-We offer a free initial telephone conversation when we can discuss whether and how Mediation may help in your particular situation.
-By making an initial enquiry you do not commit in any way to the Mediation process.
+We offer a free initial telephone conversation when we can discuss whether and how mediation may help in your situation.
+By making an initial enquiry you do not commit in any way to the mediation process.

-The Mediator will go at your pace.
+The mediator will go at your pace.
 The process may raise other issues that you and your partner may wish to discuss.
-This is your process, you are in control and you can determine how long or how little time you spend in mediation.
-The costs of each session are fixed at the outset so you know exactly how much you are spending at any particular time.
+This is your process; you are in control and you can determine how long or how little time you spend in mediation.
+The costs of each session are fixed at the outset, so you know exactly how much you are spending

-No, if Mediation is successful you and your partner will reach an agreement which can be filed with the Court without anyone having to attend.
-You would only have to go to Court if Mediation breaks down and there is no other way to resolve your particular problem.
+No; if mediation is successful you and your partner will reach an agreement which can be filed with the court without anyone having to attend.
+You will only have to go to court if mediation breaks down and there is no other way to resolve your particular problem.

-The cost of each session is fixed at £100.00 per person, per hour.
+The cost of each session is fixed at £100 per person, per hour.
 Most sessions last one and a half hours.
-Generally you will need between 2 and 4 sessions, but you can choose to have further sessions if appropriate.
+Generally you will need between two and four sessions, but you can choose to have further sessions if appropriate.

-As already stated this is your process.
-If there are particular issues that you want to discuss whether it be children, pets, other relatives or whatever if both parties wish these to be raised in mediation then the mediator will deal with them.
+This is your process.
+If there are issues that you want to discuss, whether it be children, pets, other relatives or anything else, if both parties wish these to be raised in mediation then the mediator will deal with them.

-Again the timing is under your control.
-But at some stage you will each have to produce full details of your financial situation.
-It may take a while to obtain details of pensions or life policies and so the Mediation sessions are booked at appropriate time periods to enable you both to gather this information.
+Again, the timing is under your control, but at some stage you will each have to produce full details of your financial situation.
+It may take a while to obtain details of pensions or life policies, so the mediation sessions are booked at appropriate time periods to enable you both to gather this information.